stefanpopi/capslock/README.md

-# Moving Square with Fetch
+# Moving and Coloring Square

 This project implements a pure JavaScript function that creates a black square in the top-left corner of the browser window.
 After a 1 second pause, the square moves smoothly to the right while simultaneously sending a GET request to a specified URL.
 The square's color changes based on the server's response.